-Over the past decade, Five Talents UK has invested £1.3m in grants across programmes in Kenya, Tanzania and Uganda.
-The generosity of our donors has allowed us to establish Trust Groups, provide our clients with business training, and implement financial infrastructure in some of the world’s most marginalised communities.
+Over the past decade, Five Talents UK has invested £1.3m in grants across programmes in Kenya, Tanzania, DR Congo and Uganda.
+The generosity of our donors has allowed us to establish Trust Groups, provide our members with business training, and implement financial infrastructure in some of the world’s most marginalised communities.

-By the end of 2020, we aim to reach 100,000 clients and through the impact on their lives, their dependants and their local communities, bring benefit to over half a million individuals.
+By the end of 2020, we aim to reach 100,000 members and through the impact on their lives, their dependents, and their local communities, bring benefit to over half a million individuals.
 To reach this figure, we’ll need to accelerate our current rate of growth, and for that we need your help.
-Read our latest Impact Report, which is themed around the topic of growth, by clicking here.
+Read our latest Impact Report, which is themed around the topic of momentum.

 Where it all started

-With the lessons learnt in Kenya, Five Talents UK went on to open a number of programmes in Tanzania, where we have offices in Iringa and Mafinga, and in Uganda where we have offices in the capital, Kampala, and in a number of remote rural regions.
+With the lessons learnt in Kenya, Five Talents UK went on to open a number of programmes in Tanzania, and Karamoja, Uganda.
+We have also started a programme in Aru, DR Congo.

-Across our programmes in Kenya, Tanzania and Uganda, our UK branch has invested £1.3 million in grants since 2006.
+Across our programmes in Kenya, Tanzania, DR Congo and Uganda, our UK branch has invested £1.3 million in grants since 2006.
 This has enabled our local partners to mobilise £1.6 million in members’ savings which has led to a current active loan portfolio of £1.8 million.

 Cumulatively since 2006, our members have taken almost £10m of loans.
 Find out more about the type of microfinance, group savings and loans, and training we provide, by clicking here.

-In 2016, our major innovation will be the introduction of Musoni systems in Kenya.
+We will also continue to introduce the Musoni systems to our programmes in Kenya.
 This mobile money technology will enable our members to record their savings and loans much more efficiently and safely.
 It will also mean that we more easily measure our social impact too.
-We are also expanding our work by adding more programmes in Kenya, Uganda and Tanzania, reaching more people in more communities.
 To maintain this momentum, we need your help.

 The programmes in Burundi and South Sudan have served almost 50,000 members who are affected by the area's ongoing insecurity.